So you want to publish a children’s book?

 Prior to interviewing, be aware of potential questions you may be asked.
 Think through the best way to answer (without sounding too rehearsed) so you can present your book in a way that is concise but beneficial for listeners.

-Well, through the sections above you’ve learned how to publish a children’s book.
-But now is a great time to reflect and consider how to market your new book.
+Well, through the sections above you’ve learned how to publish a children’s book, but now is a great time to reflect and consider how to market your new children’s book.
 If this book was a success, loyal readers will want more.
 But first, celebrate.
 Look how far you’ve come.

 If readers loved the character in this children’s book, consider creating a series of children’s books.